anetczuk/ClevoKeyboardControl/README.md

 and code coverage options.

 In addition there is demo application not requiring installed drivers.
-It can be run by *testclevokeyboardgui/gui/main_window_example.py*.
+It can be run by *testclevokeyboardcontrol/gui/main_window_example.py*.

 ## Modules
-- clevokeyboardgui.main -- entry point for the application
+- clevokeyboardcontrol.main -- entry point for the application
-- testclevokeyboardgui -- unit tests for the application
+- testclevokeyboardcontrol -- unit tests for the application

 ## Examples of use of not obvious Python mechanisms